a-mellor/string_calculator/README.md

 This has been built using Rspec.
 To run the tests type```rspec```
 <br>
 <br>
-There are two tests currently pending that will account for negative numbers and multiple delimiters.
-The first test will not allow any negative numbers included in the string.
-The second test will allow the user to use multiple delimiters.
+There is one test currently pending that will implement a feature to allow the user to use multiple delimiters.